Davidian1024/markdown_testing/README.md

 <code>brew install docker-compose</code>

-The colima VM needs to be started with
+The colima VM needs to be started with the virtiofs mount type in order to avoid a mismatch between filesystem ownership/permissions when the postgresql data is mounted from a host directory (on the macOS filesystem) into the container.

 <code>colima start virtio --mount-type=virtiofs</code>

-Something similar to this

 The following may need to be added to your `~/.docker/config.json` in order to avoid permissions issues with certain volumes.